Chapter 3 Environmental Hazards & Other Noninfectious Health Risks

 International travel is stressful.
-Stressors vary to some extent with the type of travel; short-term tourist travel likely offers the least stress and frequent travel and expatriation the most.
+Stressors vary to some extent with the type of travel: short-term tourist travel likely creates the least stress, whereas frequent travel, humanitarian and disaster work, and expatriation cause the most.
 Given the stressors of travel, preexisting psychiatric disorders can recur, latent or undiagnosed problems can become apparent, and new problems can arise.
-In addition, short-term travelers may suffer from anxiety and aggravated depressive symptoms triggered by jet lag, fatigue, and work or family pressures.
-Remaining aware of these issues is important for providers when evaluating the ill patient who may have trouble distinguishing physical and psychological problems after travel.
+In addition, jet lag, fatigue, and work or family pressures can trigger anxiety and aggravate depressive symptoms in short-term travelers.

 OCCURRENCE IN TRAVELERS